htcondor/htcondor/docs/classad-attributes/daemon-master-classad-attributes.rst

     The time that this daemon was configured, represented as the number of second elapsed since the Unix epoch (00:00:00 UTC, Jan 1, 1970).

+:classad-attribute:`LinuxCapabilities`
+    A hexidecimal formatted string that holds all set effective linux capabilities bit mask.
+Only exists if running on a Linux OS.

 :classad-attribute:`Machine`
     A string with the machine's fully qualified host name.